Height pairings for algebraic cycles on the product of a curve and a surface: Introduction

-We will show that $\gamma$ has trivial cohomology and bi-primitive with respect to both $\eta$ and $\xi$ in the sense that in $\Alb (X)$:

-We will provide some formula in the function field $K=k(B)$, when both $C$ and $S$ have smooth models over $B$.
+Our first goal is to prove Beilinson--Bloch's conjecture about the existence of the height pairing:

+where $\Ch^2(X)^0$ denote the Chow group of homologically trivial cycles of codimension $2$.
+We recover the result of Gross and Schoen for triple products of curves with a new proof.
+Gross and Schoen used Tate's conjectures, which are known for triple products of curves.
+Furthermore, our proof extends their result to the case of products of curves and surfaces, for which Tate's conjecture is open but for which Grothendieck's standard conjectures can be shown to be held and imply the existence of Beilinson--Bloch height pairings by our recent work \cite{Zh21}.

+Our second goal is to construct homologically trivial cycles $\gamma\in \Ch^2(X)^0$ modified from the graph of finite morphisms $f: C\lra S$.
+As an attempt to generalize our results in \cite{Zh10} from triple products of curves to products of curves and surfaces, we will provide a formula for the height $\pair{\gamma, \gamma}_\BB$ in the case that $K$ is a function field $K=k(B)$ and where both $C$ and $S$ have smooth models over $B$.
+When $S$ is a K3 surface in the function field case with good reduction, our formula shows that Beilinson's Hodge index conjecture \cite{Be} gives an inequality between the $\omega_C^2$ and the canonical height of $S$.
+We expect a precise formula to hold in general for function field and number field situations and have interesting applications to Diophantine problems.

-This work arose from an attempt to understand a conjecture (GGP) proposed by Gan, Gross, and Prasad \cite{GGP, Zh18, Zh19} which relates the derivatives of $L$-series to the (conditionally constructed) heights of arithmetic diagonal cycles for embeddings of Shimura varieties.
-Our work here provides an unconditional construction of such heights when these cycles have dimension $1$.
-More precisely, when $f$ is an embedding of a Shimura curve into a Shimura surface, then for each Hecke operator $t$ of $X$, we have a cycle $t_*\gamma$.
-When $t$ is an idempotent for some new form in some automorphic representation $\pi$, then by the GGP conjecture, $\pair{t_*\gamma, t_*\gamma}_\BB$ is essentially equal to the central derivative of certain $L$-series $L(s, \pi)$.
+This work arose from an attempt to understand a conjecture proposed by Gan, Gross, and Prasad (GGP) \cite{GGP, Zh18, Zh19}, which relates the derivatives of $L$-series to the conjectured height pairings of arithmetic diagonal cycles for embeddings of Shimura varieties.
+Our work provides such height pairings and thus makes the GGP conjecture unconditional for $\RO(1,2)\times \RO(2,2)$ and $\RU(1,1)\times \RU (2,1)$.
+More precisely, when $f$ embeds a Shimura curve into a Shimura surface, then for each Hecke operator $t$ of $X$, we have a cycle $t_*\gamma\in \Ch^2(X)^0$.
+Moreover, when $t$ is an idempotent for some new form in some automorphic representation $\pi$, then $\pair{t_*\gamma, t_*\gamma}_\BB$ is essentially equal to the central derivative of the specific $L$-series $L(s, \pi)$.